Memorable moments from every year in Grammy history

 1993: Tears for Connor

 Rock guitarist Eric Clapton’s 4-year-old son, Conor Clapton, died in 1991 after falling out of a 53rd-floor apartment window in New York City.
 Clapton famously penned “Tears in Heaven” for his young son.
-When Clapton performed the song, acoustic, at the 1993 Grammy Awards, there wasn’t a dry eye in the house.
+When Clapton performed an acoustic version of the song at the 1993 Grammy Awards, there wasn’t a dry eye in the house.
 Making the moment even sweeter, the track won Song of the Year that same night.

 [Pictured: Eric Clapton poses at Christie’s with his 1956 Fender Stratocaster guitar.]